How to Start Prepping: The First 10 Things Every New Prepper Should Do (Some of Them Are FREE!)

 An island territory suffered a hurricane that left thousands dead and many have been without utilities for almost a year.

-However, if you’re ready to accept this fact, read on.
-I’ll tell you how to get started in a way that isn’t overwhelming.
+If you’re ready to accept this fact, read on.
+I’ll tell you how to start prepping in a way that isn’t overwhelming.
 No bunkers, no wearing of tinfoil, no filtering and drinking of pee, and no building of Arks will be mentioned.
 That stuff is all in Prepping 201.
 (Kidding!)

 When you begin reading websites about prepping, sometimes it can be overwhelming.
 You see people talking about their one-year food supplies, their bug-out lodges, their ammo collection, and their homestead that is so far out in the wilderness that they have to climb a big pine tree on top of the mountain to get an internet connection and boast online about their seclusion.